PlayNetwork/playnetwork-sdk-nodejs/readme.md

 #### #allCollections

-This method can be used to retrieve all accessible collections from the API.
+This method can be used to retrieve a paginated list of collections from the API.

 **Usage:** `client.music.allCollections(options, callback)`

 * options - _(optional)_ - can be used to supply additional filters and sorting instructions
+  * start - the index at which to start selection of items
+  * count - the total number of items to retrieve (maximum value is `100`)
+  * filters - additional field projections along with mandatory and optional filters (see [API documentation](https://curio-music-api.apps.playnetwork.com/v2/docs?clientId=c96d584b909240ba9cacf1877c0bba09#filtering-and-sorting) for more details)
+  * sort - additional sorting parameters for result (see [API documentation](https://curio-music-api.apps.playnetwork.com/v2/docs?clientId=c96d584b909240ba9cacf1877c0bba09#filtering-and-sorting) for more details)
 * callback - _(optional)_ - a function callback that accepts two arguments
   * err - populated with details in the event of an error
   * result - result set details